Fruit Salad for Kids

 "Dried fruit?
 Basically candy."

 Let us set the record straight: that's just not true.
+Fruit isn't just sugar and it's not the type of sugar we're worried about when it comes to health outcomes.

 Here's the real deal: